TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 ![Default Configuration](/assets/md-configuration-settings_01.png)

-You will not be allowed to make changes to the Default Configuration.
+Users will not be allowed to make changes to the Default Configuration.

 !!!info Info
 The Default Configuration serves as a comprehensive delineation of the default values and parameters pertaining to **Marker Data**.
 Users are required to instantiate a new Configuration in order to harness the complete functionality of **Marker Data**.